Build your self-confidence

 As you can see from these examples, low self-confidence can be self-destructive, and it often manifests itself as negativity.
 Self-confident people are generally more positive – they believe in themselves and their abilities, and they also believe in living life to the full.

 Two main things contribute to self-confidence: self-efficacy and self-esteem.

 We gain a sense of self-efficacy when we see ourselves (and others similar to ourselves) mastering skills and achieving goals that matter in those skill areas.
-This is the confidence that, if we learn and work hard in a particular area, we'll succeed.
-It's this type of confidence that leads people to accept difficult challenges, and persist in the face of setbacks.
+This is the confidence that, if we learn and work hard in a particular area, we'll succeed; and it's this type of confidence that leads people to accept difficult challenges, and persist in the face of setbacks.